NITCbase/nitcbase.github.io/docs/Roadmap/Stage02.md

   Class: STR
 ```

-Try creating more relations using the XFS interface and you'll see the schema of all those relations when you run NITCbase.
+Try creating more relations using the XFS interface and you'll see the schema of all those relations when you run the executable that we just built.

 :::caution
 The attribute catalog can span across multiple disk blocks.
 We are only reading from one block of the attribute catalog.
 If the total number of attributes exceeds 19 (Why?), another block will be allocated for the attribute catalog.
 Your code will have to be modified to read the other blocks if needed.